hrawp/datafun-06-eda/README.md

 # datafun-06-eda
 Custom Project

+Anlysis by Aaron Pelton
+on September 28, 2025

 This project is a custom EDA.
 In it I will be examining seaborns titanic data set and find out what the data says about the passagers.

 https://github.com/mwaskom/seaborn-data/blob/master/titanic.csv